-Learn more about creating custom font styles for mobile screens in Style Manager section.
+Learn more about creating custom font styles for mobile screens in Style Manager.

-There are three options for the grids in mobile layout: Normal, Reverse and Matrix.
-Normal is a default one.
-In Normal layout all the columns are arranged vertically in series.
-Select Reverse to change an order to the opposite (right column is the first).
+There are three layout options for grids in mobile layout: Normal, Reverse and Matrix.
+Normal is selected by default: this arranges columns from left to right vertically.
+Select Reverse to switch the order (from right to left vertically).
 Matrix makes 2 columns out of any number of blocks.

-A 10px padding from left and right is set as default for a mobile version at any grid system.
+A 10px padding from left and right is set as default for mobile using any grid system.

 Potential issues with your page look on mobile

-If background image is stretched across a post or a column in desktop version, it may look oversized on mobile.
-You can turn off background image for mobile screen in the settings:
+If a background image is stretched across a post or a column in the desktop version, it may look oversized on mobile.
+You can turn off background image for mobile screen in the Post tab:

 Background > Show background on mobile > Off.

-Be careful when turning off the background image under the text with the same color as the page – text will be invisible on mobile.
+Be careful when turning off background images under text with the same color as the page, as it will be invisible on mobile.